Every appointment is different, but common session uses include:

 Frequently Asked Questions

-Yes, all students can work with up to three different tutors a day and can see any individual tutor up to three times a week.
+Yes, all students can work with up to three different tutors a day and can see any individual tutor up to two times a week.

-Appointments can booked up to a week in advance.
+Appointments can be booked up to a week in advance.

 All online and on-campus appointments are up to 50 minutes long.
 The math lab also offers open-lab hours.
 During open-lab hours, walk-in support is available without an appointment.